Griffith Observatory: Visiting

 Admission to the building and grounds of Griffith Observatory is free of charge.
 Planetarium shows at the Observatory are offered eight times a day on weekdays and ten times a day on weekends.
 A nominal fee is charged for admission to the planetarium shows.
-As long as the weather permits, the Observatory offers free public telescope viewing every night the observatory is open - usually beginning at 7:00 p.m.
-This includes the historic 12” Zeiss Refracting Telescope on the roof, and up to four portable telescopes placed outside offering views of visible celestial objects for the night.
-At 9:30 p.m., the doors to the Zeiss dome close, and lines for the portable telescopes outside stop allowing guests into the queues - though the lines may close earlier on the busier nights.
+As long as the weather permits, the Observatory offers free public telescope viewing every night the observatory is open.
+This includes the historic 12" Zeiss Refracting Telescope on the roof, and up to four portable telescopes placed outside offering views of visible celestial objects for the night.
 In poor weather, the roof may be closed to the public, but if still accessible under overcast skies, the Zeiss Telescope can still be visited as an exhibit during viewing hours.

-There is a small parking lot next to the Observatory, plus more spaces along Western Canyon Rd, which require payment of $8–10 an hour, depending on the season.
-During busier times, the roads can get congested and limit access to the top.
-The Los Angeles Department of Transportation (LADOT) operates daily low cost DASH Observatory public bus service from the Vermont/Sunset Metro Red Line station to the Observatory, including a stop at the nearby Greek Theater, which can be used as a free parking area when there are no concerts.
+When parking at the Greek Theater parking lot on nights there are no concerts, visitors can choose to take trails up to the observatory (primarily by using the sidewalk along the road that leads up to the observatory) or by taking the bus that runs up the road and drops visitors off right outside the observatory grounds.
 The observatory is closed on Mondays.

 There are photo opportunities and scenery at and around the Observatory, with views of the Pacific Ocean, the Hollywood Sign and Downtown Los Angeles.

-Filming location
+In popular culture

+The observatory was featured twice in Rebel Without a Cause (1955), both of which helped make it an international emblem of Los Angeles.
+A bust of the film's star James Dean was subsequently placed at the west side of the grounds.

+The observatory has also appeared the following: